Toshihiko-tan/Toshihiko-tan/README.md

  ### Hi there, I'm Samuel Tan, aka Junyan/Toshihiko. 👋

 ## 🚀 About Me
-I'm an undergraduate student double majoring in Data Science & Statistics at the University of Michigan.
+I'm an undergraduate student double majoring in Data Science & Statistics, with a accelerated degree in M.S.
+Biostatistics at the University of Michigan.

 ## 🛠 Skills
 R, Python, C++, SQL